 The FBI is part of the U.S. Department of Justice, which is headed by the U.S. Attorney General.
 The FBI exists under the Attorney General's authority to create investigative agents for the enforcement of federal laws (Sections 533 and 534, Title 28 of the U.S. Code).
 However, the Attorney General doesn't exercise direct authority over the FBI itself -- that's the job of the Inspector General.
-Prior to 2002, the Inspector General could investigate the FBI, but only with the permission of the Attorney General.
+Before 2002, the Inspector General could investigate the FBI, but only with the permission of the Attorney General.
 In the wake of several scandals in 2001, including the revelation that FBI agent Robert Hanssen had been selling U.S. secrets to the Soviets for 15 years, Congress gave the Inspector General more oversight power [ref].

 The President appoints the director of the FBI for a 10-year term.
 The current director is Robert S. Mueller, III.
 There are several deputy directors beneath him, and an executive assistant director heads each of the 11 divisions of the FBI.
 These divisions generally coincide with a type of crime the FBI investigates.
 For example, there is a counterterrorism division, a criminal investigation division and an information technology division.

 The FBI is headquartered in the J. Edgar Hoover Building in Washington, D.C.
 Opened in 1974, the massive bunker-like building houses the director, most department heads and the world-famous FBI Crime Lab.
 (The FBI building tour is currently closed for renovations, but tours are scheduled to resume in Spring 2007.)
 FBI Field offices are located in most major cities -- there are 56 in total.
 A Special Agent in Charge heads each field office.
 An assistant director heads exceptionally large field offices in New York and Los Angeles.
 In addition, the FBI has about 400 resident agencies in smaller cities or other areas where an FBI presence is required.